bridgetownrb/bridgetown/bridgetown-website/src/_docs/erb-and-beyond.md

 However, Bridgetown's implementation language, Ruby, has a rich history of providing [ERB (Embedded RuBy)](https://docs.ruby-lang.org/en/2.7.0/ERB.html) for templates and view layers across a wide variety of tools and frameworks.
 Other Ruby-based template languages such as [Haml](https://haml.info), [Slim](http://slim-lang.com), and [Serbea](https://www.serbea.dev) garner enthusiastic usage as well.

-Bridgetown makes it easy to add ERB-based templates and components to any site.
-In additional, there are plugins you can easily install for Haml, Slim, and Serbea support.
+Bridgetown makes it easy to add both ERB-based and Serbea-based templates and components to any site.
+In additional, there are plugins you can easily install for Haml and Slim support.
 Under the hood, Bridgetown uses the [Tilt gem](https://github.com/rtomayko/tilt) to load and process these Ruby templates.

-Interested in switching your entire site to use ERB by default?
+Interested in switching your entire site to use ERB or Serbea by default?
 [It's possible to do that too!](/docs/template-engines)

 <%= toc %>

 ## Usage

-Simply define a page/document with an `.erb` extension, rather than `.html`.
+For ERB, simply define a page/document with an `.erb` extension, rather than `.html`.
 You'll still need to add front matter to the top of the file (or at the very least two lines of triple dashes `---`) for the file to get processed.
 In the Ruby code you embed, you'll be interacting with the underlying Ruby API for Bridgetown objects (aka `Bridgetown::Page`, `Bridgetown::Site`, etc.).
 Here's an example:

 ```eruby
 ---